wordofwarning/wordofwarning.org/current/2015-h&d/index.md

 ---
 # CONFIGURATION
-layout: 2014-emergency
+layout: 2015-hd
 rootpath: "../../"
 is_index: true

 # ABOUT THE SHOW - GENERIC
-artist: "Emergency 2014" # the name of the artist or company
+artist: "Hunt & Darton Cafe" # the name of the artist or company
-show: "A free day-out for the curious." # the name of the show
+show: "STRAPLINE REQUIRED" # the name of the show
 artist_size: 1
 show_size: 3
 header_image: